cvisionai/tator-py/docs/TatorApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **create_state**
-> CreateResponse create_state(project, request_body=request_body)
+> CreateResponse create_state(project, state_spec=state_spec)

-Interact with list of states.
-A state is a description of a collection of other objects.
-The objects a state describes could be media (image or video), video frames, or localizations.
-A state referring to a collection of localizations is often referred to as a track.
-States are a type of entity in Tator, meaning they can be described by user defined attributes.
-This endpoint supports bulk patch of user-defined state attributes and bulk delete.
-Both are accomplished using the same query parameters used for a GET request.
-It is importarant to know the fields required for a given entity_type_id as they are expected in the request data for this function.
-As an example, if the entity_type_id has attribute types associated with it named time and position, the JSON object must have them specified as keys.
+Create state type.
+A state type is the metadata definition object for a state.
+It includes association type, name, description, and (like other entity types) may have any number of attribute types associated with it.

 ### Example